Regularly voted Australia’s No.1 people-mover the Kia Carnival is a fantastic and well equipped large family car.

 While changes have been made, many more features have remained according to industry standards.

-The airbags are located on the front, side and curtain but the lack of rear parking sensors and reversing camera on the base model should be addressed by the manufacturer considering the uses of the Kia Carnival.
+While the airbags are located on the front, side and curtain the lack of rear parking sensors and reversing camera on the base model is something that should be addressed by Kia for future updates.

 View our 7 seater cars overview here.